HexxKing/hexxs_study_notes/git-commands/update-local-repo-from-forked.md

   - `$ git remote -v`

-4. Fetch the changes from the upstream url:
+4. Fetch the changes from the upstream remote:
   - `$ git fetch upstream`